Our Teachers

 nadège lefort

 What is your best memory with your students?
-When I was teaching old people in Spain, they were very keen to show me their own culture.
+When I was teaching older people in Spain, they were very keen to show me their own culture.
 This intercultural exchange was quite incredible and I particularly remember the month of Carnival, during which one they gave me a mountain of typical Galician food, so much that I had to find kind souls to share all this food with me.

 What our students think: